moelrobi/fp-NGFW-SMC-ansible/README.md

+# Caution!
+This is an updated version used at the FH-Münster.
+This includes a updated and heavily modified version of the code.

 ## fp-NGFW-SMC-ansible

 This repository provides [Ansible](https://www.ansible.com)  modules for configuration and automation of [Forcepoint NGFW Next Generation Firewall](https://www.forcepoint.com/product/network-security/forcepoint-ngfw).
 It uses the [smc-python](https://github.com/Forcepoint/fp-NGFW-SMC-python) for all operations between the ansible client and the Forcepoint NGFW Management Center.